insideout10/wordlift-docs/docs/key-concepts.rst

 Key Concepts
 ===============
-Here is the terminology describing the core concepts that will help you set up and manage your contents with WordLift:
+Here is the terminology describing the core concepts that will help you set up and manage your content with WordLift:

 Entity
 _____________

-An **entity** (or thing) is something that exists in the real-world: celebrities, cities, sports teams, buildings, geographical features, movies, celestial objects and works of art are all entities.
-For a long time, more than four decades, we teached computers to recognise things by simply matching keywords.
+An **entity** (or thing) is something that exists in the real-world: celebrities, cities, sport teams, buildings, geographical features, movies, celestial objects and works of art are all entities.
+For a long time, more than four decades, we've been teaching computers to recognise things by simply matching keywords.

 Now computers, just like humans do, understand that a text like *[Thubten Gyatso]* is not just made of two words but, it has a much richer meaning. *[Thubten Gyatso]* is a person, more specifically he's the 13th Dalai Lama who was born in the Tsang-Ü province in Tibet on the 12th of February 1876.

-All this information - collectively shared in public sources like Wikipedia and Freebase - is organised in intelligent models known as **Graphs** that are helping computers thinking the way we do and helping us finding this information more quickly and even compute it (i.e. providing answers to question like *"Was Trinley Gyatso his predecessor?"*).
+All this information - collectively shared in public sources like Wikipedia and Freebase - is organised in intelligent models known as **Graphs** that are helping computers think the way we do and helping us find this information more quickly and even compute it (i.e. providing answers to question like *"Was Trinley Gyatso his predecessor?"*).

 Entity Types
 --------------

-Web pages are about all different kind of "things".
-WordLift uses the `Schema.org <http://schema.org>`_ vocabulary to describes a variety of entity types, each of which has its own set of properties that can be used to describe the entity.
+Web pages are about many different kind of "things".
+WordLift uses the `Schema.org <http://schema.org>`_ vocabulary to describe a variety of entity types, each of which has its own set of properties that can be used to describe the entity.
 The broadest item type is **Thing**, which has four properties: *name*, *description*, *url*, and *image*.
 WordLift also supports: **Person**, **Place**, **Event**, **Organization** and **Creative Work** (and more types are constantly added to this list).

 Related Entities
 --------------

 In WordLift **related entities** are primarily the entities being used for annotating a blog post or a page.
-Each entity we curate can be eventually *linked* to other entities by running the analysis on the property description text (that corresponds to the body of the custom post representing each entity).
+Each entity we curate can be eventually *linked* to other entities by running the analysis on its description text.
 Entities being *linked* with other entities with the analysis are also known as **related entities**.

 Vocabulary
 _____________
 A **vocabulary** is a collection of things (or entities).

-In WordLift users can create their own custom vocabulary by creating entities and describing their properties (i.e. *[Europe Day]* is held on 9 May and celebrates peace and unity in Europe).
+With WordLift, users can create their own custom vocabulary by creating entities and describing their properties (i.e. *[Europe Day]* is held on 9 May and celebrates peace and unity in Europe).
 These entities might already exist in publicly available sources like Wikipedia and Freebase.
 In this case WordLift provides a list of suggested entities that can be *linked* to (or reconciled with).

-When we link entities WordLift uses the ``owl:sameAs`` property; this means that we're talking about the same *thing* (or simply that both entities share the same "identity"): "Yes, I'm talking about that same *[Europe Day]* that Freebase describes with machine id **m/04f6ymq**".
+When linking entities to each other, WordLift uses the ``owl:sameAs`` property; this means that we're talking about the same *thing* (or simply that both entities share the same "identity"): "Yes, I'm talking about that same *[Europe Day]* that Freebase describes with machine id **m/04f6ymq**".

 This linking process is also called `reconciliation`_ or disambiguation.